Captions: Computer-Generated (ASR)

 Computer-generated captions are also called “automatic captions,” “AI captions,” “speech-to-text apps,” or ASR (Automatic Speech Recognition).
 Smartphones, devices, and computers have apps to convert speech to text.
 Accuracy depends on keeping the microphone close to each speaker, how clearly people speak, background noises, and people speaking over one another.

-Presentations
+Captions for Presentations

 ADA & Requesting Accommodations